1871fotc/1871fotc.github.io/docs/headstones/lost-paddington-headstones.md

 The [Paddington Cemetery Reserved Area Headstones](lost-paddington-headstones.md) by [Friends of Toowong Cemetery Association Inc.](../index.md), is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You must provide attribution if you reuse this work.

-Download the Paddington Cemetery Reserved Area Headstones as a Comma Separated Value file</a> (.csv)
+Download the Paddington Cemetery Reserved Area Headstones as a Comma Separated Value file (.csv)

 <!--
 Download the Paddington Cemetery Reserved Area Headstones as a <a href="../../assets/data/lost-paddington-cemetery-headstones.csv" download>Comma Separated Value file</a> (.csv)